3rd Theory Building Workshop

 Münster, 18.-19.
 September 2025

-We are delighted to invite you to the 3rd Theory Building Workshop of the Work, Organizational and Business Division (Fachgruppe AOW Psychologie) of the German Association of Psychology (DGPs) in Münster.
+We were delighted to welcome you to the 3rd Theory Building Workshop of the Work, Organizational and Business Division (Fachgruppe AOW Psychologie) of the German Association of Psychology (DGPs) in Münster.
 In addition to the discourse and further development of methodological skills, theoretical foundation is the second central building block of our research.
 This building block becomes even more important in light of growing presence of purely data-driven models and prediction-oriented artificial intelligence.
-With this workshop, we continue the tradition of offering a platform for the dissemination of skills and concepts, but also for discussion and collegial exchange on the development of theories in our field.
+With this workshop, we continued the tradition of offering a platform for the dissemination of skills and concepts, but also for discussion and collegial exchange on the development of theories in our field.

-• Why do we have theory?
+- Why do we have theory?
 Helping you decide if we need another one (and if we do, explaining why)

-• From data to unit theory to programmatic theory and back (and how we add value along the way)
+- From data to unit theory to programmatic theory and back (and how we add value along the way)

-• Connecting to the conversation (building on others work, helping others build on yours)
+- Connecting to the conversation (building on others work, helping others build on yours)

-• Finding your voice (and finding something meaningful to say)
+- Finding your voice (and finding something meaningful to say)

-• Please stop doing this (bad habits that are ruining our science and not really helping your work)
+- Please stop doing this (bad habits that are ruining our science and not really helping your work)

-The format of the workshop includes short input presentations and examples by the facilitator as well as open discussions on the individual topics.
+The format of the workshop included short input presentations and examples by the facilitator as well as open discussions on the individual topics.
 Moreover, discussions and feedback on the participants' own theory papers are possible.

 For the 3rd Theory Building Workshop, we were able to win Prof. Matthew Cronin from George Mason University (https://business.gmu.edu/profiles/mcronin) as facilitator.
 As Co-Editor in Chief of the Organizational Psychology Review (2019-2022) and currently Co-Editor in Chief of the Academy of Management Annals (2023-2026), he has extensive experience as an editor of theoretical works.
 In addition, Matthew regularly publishes on the topic of theory building, with titles such as “It's the theory, stupid” (OPR 2022) or “The theory crisis in management research” (AMR 2021).
 One of his main concerns is the linking and practical usability of theories.